Who Owns The Confederation Bridge

 • Prince Edward Island: Holds a substantial ownership stake via their government entities.

 The exact percentage of ownership held by each province isn't always publicly released in detail, reflecting the complexities of the financial agreements.
-However, both provinces are considered co-owners, with their interests balanced in the governance of CBI.
+That said, both provinces are considered co-owners, with their interests balanced in the governance of CBI.
 This joint ownership reflects the shared benefit both provinces derive from the bridge’s existence.

 Financing the Mega-Project: A Novel Approach